j0hanz/fme-export-widget/README.md

 ## Troubleshooting

 - Webhook returns HTML or 401/403
-  - Expected when webhook endpoints require auth; the widget falls back to REST automatically.
+  - This usually indicates the webhook requires authentication; ensure the configured token and URL are correct.
 - No workspaces listed
   - Verify `repository` exists and token has rights; check CORS/trusted server if calls fail.
 - “Area too large” / validation error